dogweather/forkful/content/en/google-apps-script/getting-started/starting-a-new-project.md

 weight: 1
 ---

-## What & Why?

-Starting a new project in Google Apps Script (GAS) entails initializing a script file within the Google ecosystem (Google Drive, Docs, Sheets, etc.) to automate tasks or extend Google Apps functionalities.
-Programmers often embark on this journey to streamline workflows, manipulate Google services programmatically, or create custom add-ons, saving time and harnessing the power of Google's infrastructure.

 ## How to:
 To kick off a new project in Google Apps Script, you have a couple of entry points, but let's focus on the most direct method: creating a script from Google Drive.

 1. **Creating a Project in Google Drive**